Rain-And-Storm/website/data/logbook/2022/08/19/5-MMSI.md

 In order to get my AIS working in international waters, I’ll need to obtain MMSI through FCC.
 One YouTube video outlined this process:

-1. Obtain restricted radio phone operator’s permit — $0, never expires
+1. Obtain restricted radiotelephone operator’s permit — $0, never expires
 1. Go to apps.fcc.gov/...
 1. Register to get FCC account, you’ll get an FCC registration number (FRN)
 1. Click on wireless.fcc.gov/..., enter your FRN number and password